benaubin/bssdb/README.md

 An embedded KV database library, designed for modern hardware, distributed systems and data with natural sharding.

-This is an extremely early stage, without any tests or attention paid to stability.
+This is an extremely early stage project, without any tests or attention paid to stability.
 Please don't use it just yet (but I'd love your help building it).

 ## Goals